In This Article

 Antiretroviral treatments can help manage and slow down its effects on your body.

 Your oral health impacts the spread of oral STDs.
-Conditions like a cut in your mouth, bleeding gums, and lip sores give the bacteria or infection a way to enter your body.
+Conditions like a cut in your mouth, bleeding gums or gum disease, and lip sores give the bacteria or infection a way to enter your body.

 Gender-based inequities contribute to the spread of STDs.
 Gender inequities are often rooted in how society views men and women differently.